CelsoSantos/keycloak-labs-base/README.md

 This will start a Keycloak server with all necessary configuration plus the Backend and Frontend projects, after keycloak starts

-## Known issues

-This implementation suffers from the following issues:

-- The very first token that is issued, does not comply with the expected format/fields as some of them are missing.
-However, a page refresh will produce the accessToken in the expected format.

-Check [LOGS.md](LOGS.md) for a capture of the logs/tokens produced by keycloak/
+Check [LOGS.md](LOGS.md) for a capture of the logs/tokens produced by keycloak

 ## References